stephenharris/WordPressBehatExtension/README.md

         ],
         "require-dev" : {
             "stephenharris/wordpress-behat-extension": "~0.3",
+            "behat/mink-goutte-driver": "~1.1",
+            "behat/mink-selenium2-driver": "~1.3.1",
             "johnpbloch/wordpress": "~4.6.1"
         }
     }
     ```
     You don't *have* to install WordPress via composer.
 But you shall need a path to a WordPress install below.
+Additionally you don't *have* to use the Goutte and Selenium2 drivers, but these are the most common.

 2. Add the following Behat configuration file below.
-You should need:
+You will need:

  - The path to your WordPress install (here assumed `vendor/wordpress`, relative to your project's root directory).
  - The database, and database username and password of your WordPress install (here assumed `wordress_test`, `root`, `''`)